tompy398/FullStackOpen_Tompy/README.md

 There also seems to be a distinction between the application module (app.js) and entry point (index.js).
 You also seem to not have to include the route as it's managed in app.js by called .use('\<URL_Path\>', \<Router_Object\>).
 The .env file must be at the root of the project directory
 ### Note on exports
     - Exercise 4.1 ✅
     - Exercise 4.2 ✅
 Mongoose's findByIdAndRemove function for the DELETE protocol can't be used right now.
 Instead, it's better to use findOneAndDelete & findOneAndUpdate for now.

 ### Testing Node Applications
-    - Exercise 4.3
+    - Exercise 4.3 ✅
-    - Exercise 4.4
+    - Exercise 4.4 ✅
-    - Exercise 4.5
+    - Exercise 4.5 ✅
-    - Exercise 4.6
+    - Exercise 4.6 ✅
-    - Exercise 4.7
+    - Exercise 4.7 ✅
-## 2. Testing the backend
+## b.
+Testing the backend
-## 3. User administration
+## c.
+User administration
-## 4. Token authentication
+## d.
+Token authentication